hristian-carabulea/Hierarchical-Inheritance-Csharp/README.md

 # # Hierarchical-Inheritance-Csharp
 ## One parent, two children
-## Employee, Manager and Salesperson
+## Employee: Manager and Salesperson